mr-winson/Mass-Email-Sender/README.md

 # Bulk email sender
 Send the same email to thousands of email addresses!

+I am Jude Wilson and I am 13 years old, I am currently learnign Python and know HTML, JavaScript, CSS, and PHP.
+Also if you are a college reading this then please help a research project and a fellow friend out and send a shirt or hat!

 ## How to edit
 Open `emails.xlsx` with an excel sheet editor.
 Change the email variables in a downword list.